What Governors in Blue Trifecta States Can Do to Defend Our Communities from Trump’s Unconstitutional Mass Deportations

 • Publicly announce divestment decisions to build pressure on other states to take similar action.

-• Example: In states with government-run liquor stores, governors could order the removal of Salvadoran liquor brands from shelves—just as states pulled Russian vodka after the Ukraine invasion.
+• Use state purchasing power to end contracts or sales relationships with countries that collaborate in mass deportations.
+Example: In states with government-run liquor stores, governors could order the removal of Salvadoran liquor brands from shelves—just as states pulled Russian vodka after the Ukraine invasion.
 Notably, El Salvador’s most exported alcohol to the U.S. is rum and beer.

 • Beyond liquor, El Salvador’s significant exports include products like raw cane sugar and unroasted coffee.
 Governors could instruct state agencies to stop purchasing these and other Salvadoran goods or services wherever applicable, using state procurement policies as a tool to signal clear opposition to the country’s cooperation with unlawful deportation practices.